Supporting our Diverse and Global Community

 Dear Members of the Georgetown University Community:

 On Friday, Georgetown joined a group of 30 leading colleges and universities in filing an amicus brief outlining the impact of the recent Executive Order that bars entry into the United States of individuals from six Muslim-majority countries—Iran, Libya, Somalia, Sudan, Syria, and Yemen for 90 days.
 The brief focuses on the importance of international students, faculty, and scholars to our campuses and the significant contributions they make to university communities, to our country, and to the world.
-You can learn more about the brief here.
+You can learn more about the brief here (new window).

 We recognize the invaluable role that our Muslim and international students, scholars, staff, and faculty play—and the importance of protecting the ability of all members of our community to freely practice their religion.
 We strongly support all of our students, faculty, and staff members and stand against discrimination based on race, national origin, sex, sexual orientation, gender identity and expression, political affiliation, disability, religion, and other protected characteristics.